 This clause contains specific advice for Fortran about the possible presence of vulnerabilities as described in 24772-1 and provides specific guidance on how to avoid them in Fortran program code.
 This section mirrors 24772-1 clause 6.
-For example, the vulnerability “Type System [IHN]” that is found in 6.2 of 24772-1, is addressed with Fortran-specific guidance in clause 6.2 in this document.
+For example, the vulnerability “Type System [IHN]” that is found in 6.2 of 24772-1, is addressed with the analysis of Fortran-specific issues addressed in clause 6.2 in this document.

 6.2 Type system [IHN]